mattilalab/petrov-et-al-2018/README.md

 Please note!
 This is work in progress.
-We are in the process of commenting our home-made scripts soon and upload detailed instructions of the workflow.
+We are in the process of commenting our home-made scripts.